 Literacy Volunteers of Somerset County (LVSC) recruits and trains volunteers to help local adults improve their ability to read, write, and communicate in English so that they may function more effectively in their daily lives.
-LVSC is a 501(c)3 non-profit organization which offers four programs in Somerset County, New Jersey:
+LVSC is a 501(c)3 non-profit organization which offers three free programs in Somerset County, New Jersey:

 ONE-TO-ONE & SMALL GROUP TUTORING.
 LVSC trains volunteers to become certified literacy tutors and matches them with adult students in need of English literacy tutoring.
 Many of our students have multiple jobs and cannot attend formal, weekly classes because of scheduling issues, many cannot afford class tuition, and many do not benefit from a "one-size fits all" classroom curriculum.
 LVSC's unique tutoring program addresses these issues since tutoring is offered at a time and place convenient to the student and tutoring is centered on each student's unique literacy needs.
 Tutors and students work together to identify the student's real-life goals.
 Example goals are getting a better job, improving workplace skills, communicating with a child's teacher, participating in their child's classroom activities, becoming a U.S. citizen, voting in an election, and volunteering in the community.
 Tutors structure weekly lesson plans to help students improve the literacy skills they need to achieve their goals.